Forests Department (Western Australia): Status (at dissolution – 21 March 1985)

-In 1978, just before the wildfire crisis due to Cyclone Alby, the Forests Department was at the peak of its development: The department was 70 years old, had a long tradition in fire management and was led by professional officers with bushfire experience.
+In 1978, just before the wildfire crisis due to Cyclone Alby, the Forests Department was at the peak of its development: "The department was 70 years old, had a long tradition in fire management and was led by professional officers with bushfire experience.
 There were several hundred staff located in Districts and Regional offices in the south-west [...].
-The total forestry resourcesavilable for the suppression operations on the day of cyclone Alby was [...]: 15 professional officers, 106 field officers of various ranks from District Foresters to Forest Guards, all fire-trained, 40 clerical staff, who could fill roles in fire administration, 46 overseers, 350 members of fire crews, 41 mechanics, also all fire-trained, or able to play supporting roles in a fire, 16 professional officers in the Research or Inventory Branches, mostly fire-trained, 48 technical officers in Research or Inventory, all capable of filling roles in a fire situation.
+The total forestry resources available for the suppression operations on the day of cyclone Alby was [...]: 15 professional officers, 106 field officers of various ranks from District Foresters to Forest Guards, all fire-trained, 40 clerical staff, who could fill roles in fire administration, 46 overseers, 350 members of fire crews, 41 mechanics, also all fire-trained, or able to play supporting roles in a fire, 16 professional officers in the Research or Inventory Branches, mostly fire-trained, 48 technical officers in Research or Inventory, all capable of filling roles in a fire situation."

 Some of the most severe West Australian wildfires, in chronological order, that the department had to suppress: